Craps: History

 Craps exploded in popularity during World War II, which brought most young American men of every social class into the military.
 The street version of craps was popular among service members who often played it using a blanket as a shooting surface.
 Their military memories led to craps becoming the dominant casino game in postwar Las Vegas and the Caribbean.

 After 1960, a few casinos in Europe, Australia, and Macau began offering craps, and, after 2004, online casinos extended the game's spread globally.
-Craps has been featured in a number of newer casinos, including the idea of expanding into formerly unavailable locals on the coastline.
+Craps has been featured in a number of newer casinos, including the idea of expanding into formerly unavailable locales on the coastline.

 Bank craps

 Bank craps or casino craps is played by one or more players betting against the casino rather than each other.
 Both the players and the dealers stand around a large rectangular craps table.
 Sitting is discouraged by most casinos unless a player has medical reasons for requiring a seat.

 The basic flow of a single game is: